tonykieling/barChart/README.md

 * Deal with currencies symbols.
 * Figure out better the case of one more label for the Xs labels, such as year under the months.
 * Performe a further code's and its functions review.
+* Have to review Y-AxisMaximumValue.
+* Automatic X-axis label has to be applied for Array of Arrays structure.